Strategic Planning for Diversity

 Certainly the most expedient way to get started crafting the Diversity Plan after completing the environmental scan and settling on a definition of diversity for your environment is to review the plans of other institutions both within and outside the field.

 It may be that no one plan meets all of your institutional needs, thus making it necessary to borrow various approaches from different, existing plans.
 Undoubtedly as important is making contact with relevant staff members at libraries and other institutions to inquire about both crafting and living with the plan.
-There are many Diversity Plans that look impressive on paper but fail flatly during implementation.
+There are many Diversity Plans that look impressive on paper but fall flat during implementation.

 Provided below are several diversity plans: